0XMohomiester/0XMohomiester.github.io/_posts/2024-12-20-PHP-unserialize-pop-chain.md

 ```
 ![IMG5](https://github.com/user-attachments/assets/11ebffe1-3aa9-4feb-9a9e-06f0d0d894d8)

-That's great, the `__toString()` called to modify the value of getflag and create an object from the `GetMessage` with `msg` of inner object which is "Hello".
-The constructor save the Hello word in `receive` property while executing else statment and then the destruct method called which it triggerd that the `receive` is not equal "HelloBooooooy" and print "[FRIEND]: Hm.. you don't seem to be the friend I was waiting for.."
+That's great!
+The `__toString()` method is called to modify the value of getflag and created an object from the `GetMessage` class with the msg property of the inner object, which is "Hello."
+The constructor saves the word "Hello" in the `receive` property while executing the else statement.
+Then, the destructor method is called, triggering the condition that the receive value is not equal to "HelloBooooooy," and it prints "[FRIEND]: Hm... you don't seem to be the friend I was waiting for."

-Now we need to find a way to bypass these if conditions.
-As I mentioned before that changing the value of `recieve` will not solve the challenge, The only way to solve is to make the input that passed to the constructor is object from the `GetMessage` class.
-The two conditions in constructor and destructor methodes will be failed to compare between `object` and `string`, strict comparison check both variables have the same type and the same value.
+Now, we need to find a way to bypass these if conditions.
+As I mentioned before, changing the value of receive will not solve the challenge.
+The only way to solve it is to ensure that the input passed to the constructor is an object of the `GetMessage` class.
+The two conditions in the constructor and destructor methods will fail to compare between an object and a string.
+Strict comparison checks that both variables have the same type and the same value.

 The Final Exploit: